richardvk/boot_strength/README.md

 ##### Instantiate the plugin for each element, including any option overrides where necessary:

-Once you have created your password input field you will need to initiate the plugin.
+Once you have created your password input field you will need to instantiate the plugin for each required input element.

-At its most basic level you can initiate the plugin like:
+Examples include:

 ```
  $(function(){